kentobi09/Stayontrack/pakibasa to russel.md

 *PROBLEMS
 - No visuals or warnings when login credentials are invalid
 - Why password can't take letters,numbers, and special characters at the same time.
 It gives an error.
 - The adding part in the home page is not functionable.
-I'm unable to start the whole function of the website because of this, fix ASAP.
+- Filter transactions weekly, monthly, annually.
+- change profile picture and username?
 - settings?
 - language?
 - pie chart?

+Do we create seperate table per account or mix datas in one table and access it by primary key